vickmuir/Backup/install-evault-backup-client-linux.md

   - This IP address is to be used in following steps when you log in to the device from a UNIX or Linux command line.
 Replace <publicIpAddress> with the actual public IP address in the command that is shown in Step 4.
 3. Click the right-pointing arrow to display more information about the device, including the user name and password.
   - If the password is not displayed, you can reveal it by clicking the **Show Password**.
 The user name and password are used in the next step to log in to the test device.
 Replace `<user name>` with the actual user name.
-4. Log in to the target device by entering the following command from a UNIX or Linux command line:
+4. Log in to the target device by entering the following command from a UNIX or Linux command line.
    ```
    ssh <user name>@<publicIpAddress>
    ```